Hiking: Annapurna Base Camp Trek in Nepal

-Hiking Solo on the Annapurna Base Camp Trek referred to as ABC from here on in.
-My first time in Nepal, only my 2nd time to go on a multi-day trek.
+Hiking Solo on the Annapurna Base Camp Trek, referred to as ABC from here on in.
+My first time in Nepal, and it sure makes for a superb multi-day trek.

-I spent a week in Kathmandu with a lot of the time in the bathroom - squatting and puking over the floor as there was no bucket.
-When there was a lull in the stomach cramps I was trying (unsuccessfully) to get into a fellow traveller's knickers or drinking beer.
+Post from 2011: I spent a week in Kathmandu with a lot of time in the bathroom, squatting and puking over the floor as there was no bucket.
+When there was a lull in the stomach cramps, I was trying (unsuccessfully) to get into a fellow traveller’s knickers or drinking beer.

-As thin as hell I headed to Pokhara but not before getting myself checked out at the western run clinic.
-All tests came back -ve save for some bacterial infection.
-With a supply of antibiotics, it'd clear up.
+As thin as hell, I headed to Pokhara but not before getting myself checked out at the Western-run clinic.
+All tests came back negative, save for some bacterial infection.
+With a supply of antibiotics, it’d clear up.

 Keen to start trekking, I took a bus to the start of the trek.

-I don't do beaches and I don't do crowded places but in the high mountains, I am in my element.
+Beaches are not really my thing, and I don’t do crowded places, but in the high mountains, I am in my element.

-The first day through the Himalayan foothills to Landruk where I spent the first night.
-Awesome feeling.
-Absolute no issues with energy levels.
-I had spent 2 weeks in Darjeeling @2000m and the 2 weeks in Sikkim were at similar altitudes.
 There are very few flat sections of footpaths in Nepal.
-You're even going up or down, mostly very steeply.
+You’re even going up or down, mostly very steeply.
 And always steps, endless steps, down one valley, cross the river and back up the other side.
-400 - 500m climbs every time.
-My legs burnt with lactate but boy I was feeling good.
+400 – 500m climbs every time.
+My legs burned with lactate, but boy, I was feeling good.

 Early morning view above the rooftops of Landruk towards the snowy peaks.
-The treks are known as Tea Shop Treks.
 You pass through small villages such as Landruk every 2 hours or so.
-They are well set up to cater for the trekker.
-Simple rooms and awesome food.
-Everything must be carried up so prices rise the higher you go.
-Understandably.
+All provide simple rooms and awesome food.
+The higher you go, the prices go up.
+Understandably!

 Night 3 at Duerali.
 I slept well in the rarified air.
-Each day I was waking at 6.
-By 7 after Dahl Bhat and porridge and 3 mugs of tea, I'd be on my way.
-Stopping for liquid at 9, more porridge at around 11 and around 2 I'd be in the guest house relaxing with a cold EVEREST beer and yet another bowl of porridge and watch the other trekkers wander in after getting caught out in the pre-monsoon showers which started around 2, every day.
+Each day, I woke at 6.
+By 7 after Dahl Bhat and porridge and 3 mugs of tea, I’d be on my way.
+Stopping for liquid at 9, more porridge at around 11 and around 2, I’d be in the guest house relaxing with a cold EVEREST beer and yet another bowl of porridge and watch the other trekkers wander in after getting caught out in the pre-monsoon showers which started around 2, every day.

 Machhapuchhre or FISHTAIL MOUNTAIN @6693m, revered by the local population as particularly sacred to the god Shiva, and hence is off-limits to climbing.

-Everything must be carried up on the backs of the locals.
+Everything must be carried on the backs of the locals.
 They start carrying from an early age.
 They are used to the thin air, the hard conditions.
-They become porters and then if they can master a foreign language, guides.
+In the beginning, they become porters, and then, if they can master a foreign language, guides.

 Non-stop all the way, good pace, easy rhythm, no hard effort, not affected by the altitude.
 EASY!

-After warming up with chai and getting lots of photos I descended to Deurali where I spent a second night.
-No real need to spend a sleepless night in Annapurna Base camp guest house.
-I'd met others the night before and all complained of the cold and the shortage of breath.
+After warming up with chai and getting lots of photos, I descended to Deurali, where I spent a second night.
+No real need to spend a sleepless night in the Annapurna Base Camp guest house.
+I’d met others the night before, and all complained of the cold and the shortage of breath.

-All-day I was umming and erring about where I should sleep for the night.
+All day I was umming and ahring about where I should sleep for the night.
 I lost altitude all day.
-1000m, down and down, then the path kicked up again, 400m straight up, steps but I blasted up them non stop, was delirious at the top, had a snack and then down another 800m to the river and found a homestay!!!!....
+1000m, down and down, then the path kicked up again, 400m straight up, steps, but I blasted up them nonstop.
+I was delirious at the top, had a snack and then down another 800m to the river and found a homestay!

 End of day 6.
 Landruk again.
 I like the homestay here!
 Friendly, best food ever and warmer.
 I can wash my stinky stuff.